JPEG Compressor

 Q. Can I keep or remove image metadata (EXIF data)?

 Yes.
 By default, metadata is removed during compression to reduce file size and protect privacy (EXIF data can contain GPS location, camera model, and other personal information).
-If you need to keep metadata — for example, photographers who want to preserve copyright info — simply uncheck the "Remove image metadata" box before compressing.
+If you need to keep metadata, for example photographers who want to preserve copyright info, simply uncheck the "Remove image metadata" box before compressing.